esa-prl/marta_launch/README.md

 	ros2 launch marta_launch [FILE_NAME].launch.py -s

 ### Master Launch Files
-The launch files can be launched in isolation and should deliver the described functionallity.
+The launch files can be launched in isolation and should deliver the described functionality.

+* **gamepad_rover.launch.py:** Launches the platform driver together with RVIZ2 to control MaRTA by gamepad.
+Needs to be run in a root shell (`sudo -sE`).

+* **gamepad_simulation.launch.py:** Launches MaRTA in an empty gazebo world ready to be controlled by a gamepad.

 * **navigation_simulation.launch.py:** Launches MaRTA together with the [navigation stack](https://navigation.ros.org/) and GUI in RVIZ which allows to set waypoints.

-* **gamepad_simulation.launch.py:**  Launches MaRTA in an empty gazebo world ready to be controlled by a gamepad.

 * **simple_simulation.launch.py** Launches MaRTA as a visualization of the robot in RVIZ2.

 ### Sub Launch Files
 These launch files contain nodes that are commonly launch together.
 They are not intended to be launched alone, but to be instead included in master launch files.

-* **simulation.launch.py** Launches the simulation only.

 * **locomotion.launch.py** Launches all locomotion control nodes including the gamepad.